accessdigital/wilson/themes/wilson_theme_starterkit/README.md

 ## Usage of this theme

-The `node_modules`, `css` and `js` folders are Git ignored in this theme and must be built using `blt`, or by the `npm` & `gulp` commands as below.
+The `node_modules`, `css` and `js` folders are Git ignored in this theme and must be built using `npm` & `gulp` commands as below.

-The quickest way to get started with the theme it to run
+Run the following steps:

-`ddev exec blt source:build:frontend`
+- Run `npm install` in the wilson_theme_starterkit directory.

-from the host machine.
+- Run `gulp build` in the wilson_theme_starterkit directory to get the up-to-date CSS file.

-This will load the node dependencies and run gulp to build the theme.
-If you want to run these steps independently, you can use `ddev exec blt source:build:frontend-reqs` or `ddev exec blt source:build:frontend-assets` commands respectively.
+To ensure that these are run with a managed version of Node, it's best to run these inside the project virtual machine.

-There are more gulp tasks available by running the following whilst inside the theme folder on the ddev instance:
+There are more gulp tasks available by running the following whilst inside the theme folder:
 - `gulp lint`
 - `gulp lint:css`
 - `gulp build`